Why yeast infections and bacterial vaginosis occur, and how to know the difference.

 We’ve all experienced that irritating itch and recurring general vaginal discomfort that signals something is out of balance.
 The question is, is it a yeast infection?
 Bacterial vaginosis (BV)?
 Something else?

 Every healthy vagina has a combination of yeast and bacteria that grow naturally and live in harmony most of the time.
-When they are in balance everything is good, but when you have too much of one or the other, problems arise.
+When vaginal bacteria are in balance everything is good.
+However, when you have too much of one or the other, problems arise.
 Knowing what is happening and why is the first step in maintaining vaginal health.
+It's important to learn the difference between bacterial vaginosis vs yeast infections so you know the signs and symptoms to properly treat them and identify if your vaginal odor is normal.

 Yeast infections occur when there is too much yeast in your vagina.
 It is specifically caused by a fungal yeast called candida, which grows rapidly when there isn’t enough bacteria to maintain a healthy PH.
 Yeast infections are very common -- roughly 75 percent of women (three out of four) will experience them at some point in their lives.